 By recognizing those signs and by stopping harm before it becomes irreversible, an investor can protect against the sad misfortune that has befallen so many Ponzi scheme victims.
 Our attorneys have decades of experience helping Ponzi scheme victims stem the tide of their losses and fight to get back for those investors many of the funds that were wrongfully taken from them.

 We are currently investigating several investment firms, hedge funds, and financial professionals suspected or known to have abused investors’ trust by operating Ponzi schemes.
 If you fear you are such a victim, we want to help you recover your losses.
-We do all of our work on a contingency-fee basis; so if we recover nothing for you, you pay us nothing for our services.
+We do nearly all of our work on a pure contingency-fee basis; if we recover nothing for you in such a case, you pay us nothing for our services.
 All it takes is a phone call or an e-mail from you to start the process.